buthaina279/buthaina279/README.md

-- 👋 Hi, I’m @buthaina279
+### 👋 Hi there, I'm Buthaina (@buthaina279)
-- 👀 I’m interested in programming
+- 👀 I'm passionate about programming and data science.
-- 🌱 I’m Data Scientist
+- 🌱 Currently growing my skills as a Data Scientist.
-- 📫 How to reach me (buthaina279@gmail.com)
+- 📫 Feel free to reach out: buthaina279@gmail.com